 After the test

 You may be given a laxative or enema to flush the barium out of your intestines after the test to prevent constipation.
-Drink a lot of fluids for a few days to flush out the barium.

 How It Feels

 The barium liquid is thick and chalky.
 Some people find it hard to swallow.
 A sweet flavor, like chocolate or strawberry, is used to make it easier to drink.
 Some people don't like it when the X-ray table tilts.
 You may find that pressure on your belly is uncomfortable.
 After the test, many people feel bloated and a little nauseated.